tuda-geo/gtraining/README.md

 # gtraining
-Dummy repo for training purposes - will be removed afterwards
+Dommy repo for training purposes - will be removed afterwards